brigaldies/RepData_PeerAssessment1/PA1_template.md

 ## Content

 This report provides an analysis of the foot steps (walking, running, etc.) taken by an anonymous individual over a period of two months (October and November 2012.)
-The "personal activity" steps data was collected from a monitoring device such as a smart phone at 5-minute intervals throughout the day.
+Such so-called "personal activity" steps data was collected from a monitoring device such as a smart phone at 5-minute intervals throughout the day.

 The analysis produces the following: